 To make the swimming pool warm, the unglazed plastic collectors system is mainly used.

 The total capacity of the solar hot water system is 154 GW in 2007.
+China is leading in the growth of 70 GW in 2006, and the Chinese are also planning to produce 210 GW by 2021.

 In the United States, the total energy consumption for commercial buildings is 30%.